This blog isn’t one sentence old, and yet I already I feel like I owe an apology.

 - The clear majority of those arriving to work are doing so in areas of ‘skilled employment’.
 Home Office immigration statistics that address sectors of work can be found here.

 Breathe.
 What all those raw figures mean however is very much up to you and likely to reinforce whatever political subscription you already possess (it certainly does with the political elite).
 That being said, I do believe there is value in tackling misconceptions were they so self-evidently lie; this is abundantly clear in the case of ‘benefit tourism’, the fear that EU migration leads to hordes of idle, exploitative Europeans arriving to clog up your G.P waiting room with strange languages.
 This simply isn’t true.
-Furthermore, that for every job taken by a migration (not specific to EU migration) means a British citizen misses out; this is labelled the ‘fixed job fallacy’, the idea that there are only ever a certain number of potential jobs available and that migration occupies rather than creates jobs.
+Furthermore, that for every job taken by a migrant (not specific to EU migration) means a British citizen misses out; this is labelled the ‘fixed job fallacy’, the idea that there are only ever a certain number of potential jobs available and that migration occupies rather than creates jobs.
 Also, not true.

 Well, analysis aside, we are where we are.
 So, what will post-Brexit EU migration look like?